worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Correspondence_National_International_Classifications.md

 **KBLI 1997 to ISIC Rev.3**

-The KBLI-1997 document has an Insonesian version at three-digit level online for free, as the link attached above in the table.
+The KBLI-1997 document has an Indonesian version at three-digit level online for free, as the link attached above in the table.
 KBLI-1997 has more sub-categories than ISIC Rev.3 at three-digit level.
-In these cases, we mapped additional sub-categories KBLI-1997 has to their upper level.
+In these cases, we mapped additional sub-categories in KBLI-1997 to their upper level.
 Below we listed the differences between the two classifications and how we mapped them.
-The full correspondence table is is [here](utilities/Industry correspondences.xlsx) with an English version of KBLI-1997 translated by online software.
+The full correspondence table is [here](utilities/Industry correspondences.xlsx) with an English version of KBLI-1997 translated by online software.

 | **KBLI-1997 Code**	| **KBLI-1997 Industry**	| **ISIC Rev.3 Code**	| **ISIC Rev.3 Industry**	|
 | :-----------------------:	| :---------------------------:	| :-------------:|:----------------:|